jo/couchdb-best-practices/README.md

 }
 ```

-If you need multiple independend unique properties per document you can create
-_reserve documents_ for those properties.

 ### Document Modeling to Avoid Conflicts
 At the moment of writing, most of our data documents are modeled as ‘one big